Movies Featuring The Signs of a Narcissist

 (Husband): Fine (walks away)

 Did you notice these signs of a narcissist?
 We'll go step-by-step soon.
-But the bigger point of this scene is all the proof that secretly narcissists don't care solutions.
+But the bigger point of this scene is all the proof that secretly narcissists don't care about effective solutions.

-Insecure people always hide behind the presumptions of public opinion having a final reflex to solutions.
-While normal people assume that 2 people arguing would call it quits as soon as a real solution appears, it's simply not true for narcissists.
+Insecure people always hide behind the presumptions of reasonable people.
+While normal people abandon conflict as soon as a real solution appears, it's simply not true for narcissists.
 They're not in this or any argument for solutions; they're in it for control and any power play.
 Simple as that.
 Another of those hidden signs of a narcissist hides in this scene.
 As soon as this conversation costed the wife (any) future control in this area, she negotiated (for the control).
 Always look for that in a conversation that leaves you feeling drained.

 Another of those signs of a narcissist was in her reaction to his hobby itself.
 "I thought this 'music thing' was just a hobby!"
-Also the subliminal redirection to stop focusing on it and concentrate on her goal of becoming partner was another one of those signs of a narcissist.
-This is usually how emotional abuse begins.
-When happiness and explanations are minimized.
+Also the subliminal redirection to stop focusing on it and concentrate on her goal of becoming partner was another narcissistic red flag.
+This is usually how emotional abuse begins. when happiness and explanations are minimized.

 Director: George Tillman Jr.

 “I’m getting closer to the truth.
 And now they want me….(calling to the helicopters) You want my blood?
 Take my blood.”